palantir/gradle-docker/readme.md

 -------------

 - This repo is on life support only - although we will keep it working, no new features are accepted;
-- It is now barely used internally at Palantir - Our internal gradle tooling should be used instead.
+- It is no longer used internally at Palantir.

 Docker Plugin
 -------------